-"We're trying to make this the best institution it can possibly be," said Hite, president of Cleveland State Community College in Tennessee, talking about his relations with faculty.
-"And you know this and I know this, we all don't see things the same way."
+"We're trying to make this the best institution it can possibly be," said Hite, president of Cleveland State Community College in Tennessee, talking about his relations with faculty members.
+"And you know this and I know this; we all don't see things the same way."

 "The faculty totally turned me down flat on it.
 It took me a while to recover from that," he said.

 Hite was the last of three interviewees in the hunt to replace retiring president Robert Judson, who leaves in January.

 Also being considered are Katherine Johnson, 53, president of Nash Community College in Rocky Mount, N.C., and PHCC vice president Paul Szuch, 58.

 A former provost at Hillsborough Community College, Hite has spent the past eight years in Tennessee.
 He was a history major at Florida State University and also holds a master's degree in American history and a doctorate in higher education administration, both from the University of Florida.

 Hite described his leadership style as "enthusiastic" _ a trait he also said was most important to effective leading.
 He said he would spend his first 90 days in the presidency traveling to each of PHCC's five locations to get to know the people and issues that make the school tick.

 Hite stood before 40 to 50 people and spoke for about five minutes on each of the 20 questions posed to him.
 A former high school track and football coach who went on to spend five years as Hillsborough Community College's athletic director, Hite said he holds student activities and sports as vital to college life.

 He lamented state funding limits and touted efforts to get K-12 students thinking about community college early in life through college partnerships with schools and community groups.

 Hite's wife, Clare Hite, is a full-time professor of education at the University of South Florida.
 Hite said he's ready to end three to four years of commuting.